mirko-pagliai/php-tools/README.md

 ## Global functions
 - `clean_url($url)` Cleans an url, removing all unnecessary parts, as fragment (#) and trailing slash
 - `get_child_methods($class)` Gets the class methods' names, but unlike the `get_class_methods()` function, this function excludes the methods of the parent class
+- `is_external_url($url, $hostname)` Checks if an url is external.
+The check is performed by comparing the URL with the passed hostname
 - `is_json($string)` Checks if a string is JSON
 - `is_positive(string)` Checks if a string is a positive number
 - `is_slash_term($path)` Checks if a path ends in a slash (i.e. is slash-terminated)